ankschoubey/old-blog/_posts/2020-09-26-leadership.md

 permalink: /leadership/
 ---

-I've been watching Simon Sinek videos lately.
+I've been watching Simon Sinek and Jocko Willink videos lately.

 Leadership can be thought of in multipe ways.